Logic: Mathematical logic

 Set theory originated in the study of the infinite by Georg Cantor, and it has been the source of many of the most challenging and important issues in mathematical logic.
 They include Cantor's theorem, the status of the Axiom of Choice, the question of the independence of the continuum hypothesis, and the modern debate on large cardinal axioms.

-Computability theory is the branch of mathematical logic that investigates effective procedures to solve calculation problems.
-An example is the problem of finding a mechanical procedure that can decide for any positive integer whether it is a prime number.
+Computability theory is the branch of mathematical logic that studies effective procedures to solve calculation problems.
 One of its main goals is to understand whether it is possible to solve a given problem using an algorithm.
-Computability theory uses various theoretical tools and models, such as Turing machines, to explore this issue.
+For instance, given a certain claim about the positive integers, it examines whether an algorithm can be found to determine if this claim is true.
+Computability theory uses various theoretical tools and models, such as Turing machines, to explore this type of issue.

 Computational logic

 Computational logic is the branch of logic and computer science that studies how to implement mathematical reasoning and logical formalisms using computers.
 This includes, for example, automatic theorem provers, which employ rules of inference to construct a proof step by step from a set of premises to the intended conclusion without human intervention.
 Logic programming languages are designed specifically to express facts using logical formulas and to draw inferences from these facts.
 For example, Prolog is a logic programming language based on predicate logic.
 Computer scientists also apply concepts from logic to problems in computing.
 The works of Claude Shannon were influential in this regard.
 He showed how Boolean logic can be used to understand and implement computer circuits.
 This can be achieved using electronic logic gates, i.e. electronic circuits with one or more inputs and usually one output.
-The truth values of propositions are represented by different voltage levels.
-This way, logic functions can be simulated by applying the corresponding voltages to the inputs of the circuit and determining the value of the function by measuring the voltage of the output.
+The truth values of propositions are represented by voltage levels.
+In this way, logic functions can be simulated by applying the corresponding voltages to the inputs of the circuit and determining the value of the function by measuring the voltage of the output.